The success or failure of a call center—or any business with a customer service or sales team—largely hinges on the performance of their agents.

 Formula: Call arrival rate = Total number of calls received in a given period / Total number of hours/minutes/seconds in the same period

-Benchmark: The target for this KPI largely depends on the size of the business.
+Benchmark: The target for this call center KPI largely depends on the size of the business.
 Smaller companies could shoot for 25 calls per day, for example, while large companies could see hundreds of inbound calls per day.

-How to manage call arrival rate
+Tips to improve call arrival rate

 This metric depends on a lot of variables.
 For example, if the customer is satisfied with your product/service, despite higher sales volume, the call arrival rate will be lower.
 In contrast, if they are not happy with the product/service, they’ll reach out to call center support for a resolution.
 Still, you can manage this by:

 - Introduce FAQ section and solution to common grievances.

 - Automate feedback sharing mechanism

 This metric is a measure of the average amount of time agents spend doing wrap up work – that is, the necessary busywork that needs to be done at the conclusion of every call in order to properly categorize and track the interaction.